-In order to avoid the longer journey back around the Bay via Kotor and Perast for a second time I took some local advice and headed for Lepetane where there was a fabulous little car ferry crossing to Kamenari.
+To avoid the long journey back around the Bay via Kotor and Perast for a second time I took some local advice and headed for Lepetane where there was a fabulous little car ferry crossing to Kamenari.

-Whenever I think about the country of Montenegro I think about that elderly man pulling his nets up on that gorgeous still morning at the edge of the Bay of Kotor.
-He will never know that his simple daily routine was the catalyst to me discovering and falling in love with the beauty of his country.
-In the years since, many hundreds of thousands of visitors will have taken that same road as me and I can only wonder if he was there having the same effect on them as it did me.
+Whenever I think about my brief Montenegro holiday, I think about that elderly man pulling his nets up on that gorgeous still morning at the edge of the Bay of Kotor.
+He will never know that his simple daily routine was the catalyst for me discovering and falling in love with the beauty of his country.
+In the years since many hundreds of thousands of visitors will have taken that same road as me.
+I can only wonder if he was there having the same effect on them, as he did on me.

 So there you have it.
-A 12 hour road trip to Montenegro from Dubrovnik.
+Just the best 12 hours on a road trip to Montenegro from Dubrovnik.
 The morning was taking in the scenery of the bay as well as the towns of Perast and Kotor where you can take lunch.
 Then in the afternoon a trip to Becici, Budva and the iconic Sveti Stefan.
-You will be back in Dubrovnik for dinner at eight and a well deserved Prosek or Ojujsko beer on the terrace overlooking the old town.
+You will be back in Dubrovnik for dinner at eight and a well-deserved Prosek or Ojujsko beer on the terrace overlooking the old town.

-For me the attraction of Montenegro is in its unspoilt beauty, its about getting out on the road and into the fresh air, enjoying the incredible scenery, the nature and its old towns as opposed to the fast developing modern glitz, the excess and the glamour of the casinos and bright lights….
-I just hope they keep the balance right in years to come.
+For me, the attraction of Montenegro is in its unspoiled beauty, its about getting out on the road and into the fresh air, enjoying the incredible scenery, the nature and its old towns as opposed to the fast-developing modern glitz, the excess and the glamour of the casinos and bright lights… I just hope they keep the balance right in years to come.